HenkT28/Programming_For_Data_Analysis_Assignment/README.md

 It is the industry standard for developing, testing, and training on a single machine, enabling individual data scientists to:

-    Quickly download 1,500+ Python/R data science packages Manage libraries, dependencies, and environments with Conda Develop and train machine learning and deep learning models with scikit-learn, TensorFlow, and Theano Analyze data with scalability and performance with Dask, NumPy, pandas, and Numba Visualize results with Matplotlib, Seaborn, Bokeh, Datashader, and Holoviews
+    Quickly download 1,500+ Python/R data science packages.
+    Manage libraries, dependencies, and environments with Conda.
+    Develop and train machine learning and deep learning models with scikit-learn, TensorFlow, and Theano.
+    Analyze data with scalability and performance with Dask, NumPy, pandas, and Numba.
+    Visualize results with Matplotlib, Seaborn, Bokeh, Datashader, and Holoviews.

 Anaconda is free and easy to install, and it offers free community support.